dms-vep/Nipah_Malaysia_RBP_DMS/README.md

-# Deep mutational scanning of the Nipah Receptor Binding Protein using a barcoded lentiviral vector
+# Deep mutational scanning of the Nipah receptor binding protein (RBP) using a barcoded lentiviral vector
 Study by Brendan Larsen, Teagan McMahon and Jesse Bloom.

 For documentation of the analysis, see [https://dms-vep.github.io/Nipah_Malaysia_RBP_DMS/](https://dms-vep.github.io/Nipah_Malaysia_RBP_DMS/).